tthorntone/AdNauseam-Wiki/Can-you-trust-uBlock?.md

 - What network requests are made by an extension behind the scene?
     - uBlock Origin's logger allows you to see all behind-the-scene network requests, including its own (to GitHub, for updating filter lists).
 - How is an extension monetizing itself?
-    - To best understand how its interests are aligned or at odds with yours.
+    - To best understand how its interests are aligned or at odd with yours.
     - I have no intent to monetize uBlock Origin, ever.